arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 This Characterization tests freeze current behaviour.
 We can use application output to help us write simpler Characterization tests.
 The idea is very simple:
-  - grab and store many sampled output and use it for future verifications.
+  - grab and store output and use it for future verifications.
   - if the output was changed the behaviour was changed too.
 The initial grabbed output is commonly knows as Golden Master.
 This isn't the only way to write this Characterization tests.
 It isn't 100% regression bug free, but can rich a good level with low effort.
+The quality of this kind of tests depends by the quality of input data.

 ## Setup Tests
 Install-Package NUnit/xUnit